Grammys 2022 – see full list of nominees

 Sean Paul – ‘Live N Livin’

-Jesse Royal – Royal Soja – ‘Beauty in the Silence’
+Jesse Royal – Royal Soja – ‘Beauty In the Silence’

 Spice – ’10’